vishal-CS24/webdevelopment-with-love-babbar/README.md

          --how to cteate bookmarks
          -- inline and block elements
          -  block elements covers whole line and new block element is always in next line
-         - but inline elements are in same line and covers space according to text
+         - but inline elements are in same line and covers space according to text.

          -- how to convert inline to block and vice versa -- about Div tag -it is a non semantic tags that creates divisions in large code, it works as generic container and etc..